-problemparams generates a sequence of problem parameters to use for tests (not necessarily the full space of problem parameters).
-For ISD, this sequence includes examples of

-- cryptographic interest such as (3488, 2720, 64) and various scaled-down examples such as (48, 36, 2). - attackparams, given problem parameters, returns a list of pairs, where each pair consists of an attack name and an attack parameter list applicable to those problem parameters. - searchparams uses heuristics to search for improved attack parameters, as measured by the ratio between predicted cost and predicted probability.
+- problemparams generates a sequence of problem parameters to use for tests (not necessarily the full space of problem parameters).
+For AES-128, this sequence includes examples of cryptographic interest such as (K,C)=(128,128) and scaled-down examples such as (K,C)=(4,3).
+Similarly, for ISD, this sequence includes examples of cryptographic interest such as (3488,2720,64) and various scaled-down examples such as the (48,36,2) mentioned above. - attackparams, given problem parameters, returns a list of pairs, where each pair consists of an attack name and an attack parameter list applicable to those problem parameters. - searchparams uses heuristics to search for improved attack parameters, as measured by the ratio between predicted cost and predicted probability.

 Note that, as in the literature, there is no guarantee that optimal attack parameters have been found (except when parameter spaces are very small).
-Perhaps there are large tradeoffs between the performance of an attack and the time spent finding the attack, as in the examples in [27].
+Perhaps there are large tradeoffs between the performance of an attack and the time spent finding the attack, as in the examples in [30].
 The point of searchparams is to clearly specify a typical search process, not to claim that this process is optimal.

-3.2.
-Comparison to previous ISD analyses.
-Estimates in the previous ISD literature come from "estimators" having the same basic data flow as the predictors in CAT: see, e.g., [97], [13], [55], and [57].
+4.2.
+Comparison to previous estimators.
+Estimates in the previous ISD literature come from "estimators" having the same basic data flow as the predictors in CAT: see, e.g., [109], [14], [61], [63], and [64].
 These estimators convert problem parameters, attack names, and attack parameters (found by search processes with varying levels of documentation) into predictions of cost and success probability.
+(Similar comments apply to the "LWE estimator" from [10].)